How Trauma Disrupts Motivation and Follow Through: A Nervous System and Neuroscience-Informed Perspective

 — It addresses both symptom and source: your news-induced stress and the underlying trauma or dysregulation that makes it harder to recover.

-— It is informed by neuroscience: overexposed threat circuits can be rewired, and
+— It is informed by neuroscience: overexposed threat circuits can be rewired, and parasympathetic tone can be strengthened.

 — It is relational: your healing doesn’t happen in isolation; it unfolds in safety, co-regulation, and attuned connection.